upenndigitalscholarship/monuments-research-group/essay/Lee-and-West-Point.md

 UDC's involvement.
-"The Civil War veterans, as their 67^th^ encampment ended, urged the government to abolish the practice," and it was noted that this was the first time in their history that they advocated for such an action.
-The Grand Army of the Republic, it was reported, also denounced the sale of 50-cent coins "to aid in defraying the cost of the Stone Mountain Memorial to Confederate soldiers."
-The *Afro-American* published a shortened version of the article on the same day.[^5]
+"The Civil War veterans, as their 67^th^ encampment ended, urged the government to abolish the practice," and it was noted that this was the first time in their history that they advocated for such an action.[^5] The Grand Army of the Republic, it was reported, also denounced the sale of 50-cent coins "to aid in defraying the cost of the Stone Mountain Memorial to Confederate soldiers."[^6] The *Afro-American* published a shortened version of the article on the same day.[^7]

 *Justin Seward*

-References
+**References**

+*Afro-American*.
+"G.A.R.
+Raps D. of C. for R. E. Lee Sword."
+September 30, 1933.

+*Afro-American*.
+"Lee Sneaks into West Point."
+January 31, 1931, 6.

+*Pittsburgh Courier*.
+"Awarding Lee Sword to West Point Cadet Attacked by G.A.R."
+September 30, 1933.

 *Public Broadcasting Service*.
 "Biography: General Robert E. Lee."
 <https://www.pbs.org/wgbh/americanexperience/features/grant-lee/>.

 *Public Broadcasting Service*.
 "The Life of Robert E. Lee."
 <https://www.pbs.org/wgbh/americanexperience/features/lee-timeline/>.

-*Afro-American*.
-"Lee Sneaks into West Point."
-01/31/1931, 6.

-*Pittsburgh Courier*.
-"Awarding Lee Sword to West Point Cadet Attacked by G.A.R."
-09/30/1933.

-*Afro-American*.
-"G.A.R.
-Raps D. of C. for R. E. Lee Sword."
-09/30/1933.

 [^1]: *Public Broadcasting Service*, "Biography: General Robert E. Lee."